mark-l-taylor/html300-v2/lesson06/assignment/README.md

 - A navbar that navigates across the four pages
 - Use of tooltips or popovers somewhere on one of the pages
 - Page 1: A landing page with some content
-- Page 2: A page with images using Bootstrap 4 responsive/fluid images
+- (Players) Page 2: A page with images using Bootstrap 4 responsive/fluid images
-- Page 3: A page with a layout that utilizes the Bootstrap 4 grid system, make sure page components use at least 3 bootstrap sizes (XS, SM, MD, LG, XL)
+- (Scores) Page 3: A page with a layout that utilizes the Bootstrap 4 grid system, make sure page components use at least 3 bootstrap sizes (XS, SM, MD, LG, XL)
-- Page 4: A page that uses a Bootstrap 4 accordion component
+- (Rules)Page 4: A page that uses a Bootstrap 4 accordion component

 These pages can be copied over to your final project later, so create them using the content (text, images) that you want in the final site.